RainbowFox101/TEMPLATE-webapp/README.md

 3. **Browse the web for ideas**, but don't use someone else's code if you can't understand it!
 4. **Divide and conquer!** Teams work best when each member is given a task to solve.
 If you've got a *really* difficult task, maybe have everyone come up with their own solution and see whose solution is best!

-## Agile Programming
+## Agile (or "Scrum") Programming

-### What is it?
+### Overview
-Also called "Scrum", the work is broken down into manageable, bite-sized chunks called "Sprints".
+Work is broken down into manageable, bite-sized chunks called "Sprints".
 Each Sprint will consist of 1 week and should result in a **Potentially Shippable Product** with an incremental improvement upon the previous week.

 ### Definitions